American Association for Anatomy: History

 Scan of 1888 Newspaper Announcement of the Association of American Anatomists' Founding Meeting.

 Photo of Joseph Leidy, first President of the AAA.

 Initially, the organization served as a professional forum for anatomists to exchange research findings and foster scientific collaboration in an era when anatomical science was rapidly evolving alongside advances in medicine and biology.

 Florence R. Sabin, first woman President of the AAA.

 In 1901, the first issue of the Proceedings of the American Association of Anatomists was published in the American Journal of Anatomy.

 In 1908, Florence R. Sabin became the first woman officer.
 She was subsequently elected as the first female President in 1924.

 In 1917, membership reached over 300 members.

 In 1937, the AAA hosted its first meeting outside of the United States, in Toronto, Canada.

 In 1986, membership surpassed 5,000.

-In 1996, the AAA annual meeting was held as part of the larger Experimental Biology conference for the first time.
+In 1996, the AAA annual meeting was held for the first time as part of the larger Experimental Biology conference.

 In 2019, the association officially changed its name from the American Association of Anatomists to the American Association for Anatomy.
 This change was made to better represent the diversity of scientific fields within its membership and to reflect the broader scope of anatomical sciences promoted by the association in the 21st century.

-The association publishes several peer-reviewed journals including The Anatomical Record, Anatomical Sciences Education, and Developmental Dynamics.
+The association publishes several peer-reviewed journals, including The Anatomical Record, Anatomical Sciences Education, and Developmental Dynamics.
 Additionally, the association organizes scientific meetings and educational symposia, funding research and travel grants, and promoting equity and inclusion within the anatomical sciences.
 The AAA has supported the development of subspecialty organizations such as the American Association of Clinical Anatomists (AACA).